TheEYL/stand-art-manifesto/src/essays/essay-on-the-modern-software-developer.md

 ### 6.1 Governance-First Architecture

 The challenges of AI-assisted development necessitate architectural patterns specifically designed to maintain system integrity in the face of rapidly generated code.
-We propose a "Governance-First Architecture" with the following key components:
+I propose a "Governance-First Architecture" with the following key components:

 1. **Contract-Driven Interfaces**: Explicit, formal definitions of component interactions
 2. **Validation Layers**: Automated checks for security, performance, and compliance